 The Singing in Sardinia and Corsica trip that was –

-The list of really great things that happened is long but here are some highlights–
+The list of really great things that happened on this trip is long but here are some highlights–

 We kicked off with a delicious welcome seafood dinner under the olive tree in Olbia.